Check out the progress we’ve made in our Human Rights Progress report 2017

 What is the world doing to tackle this issue?

-The UN Sustainable Development Goals includes SDG 8.7 which aims to “eradicate forced labour, end modern slavery and human trafficking and secure the prohibition and elimination of the worst forms of child labour”.
+The UN Sustainable Development Goals includes SDG 8.7 which “eradicate forced labour, end modern slavery and human trafficking and secure the prohibition and elimination of the worst forms of child labour”.
 The deadline is 2030.

 This has prompted governments and trade bodies to act.
 The EU has created a Non-Financial Reporting Directive; France has passed a Duty of Vigilance Law; the UK has passed the Modern Slavery Act which requires UK-based companies with total annual global incomes of more than £36 million to publish transparency statements; and in May 2018 the G7 countries agreed to co-ordinate a series of efforts to combat modern slavery across the globe.

 But does the increase in the number of regulations help?